Treatment

 Since 1982, GHESKIO has provided world-class medical care to the poorest of the poor in Haiti.
 Because our patients live in extreme poverty, they are at high risk for many diseases.
 That’s why we always provide healthcare free of charge, including tests, diagnoses, treatment services and medications.

-We provide full-scale medical services, with a special focus on these programs:
+We provide full-scale medical services, with a special focus on several core programs.

 For more than 40 years, we’ve partnered with leading organizations to combat the HIV/AIDS epidemic.
 Our researchers identified contaminated blood transfusions as a major mode of HIV transmission, and then worked with the government to place the Haitian Red Cross in total control of blood banking.
 We conducted clinical trials to define effective therapeutic and preventive interventions for HIV.
 We documented the success of antiretroviral therapy (ART) in resource-poor settings, and published ART treatment initiation criteria that led the World Health Organization to change international guidelines.